JahsiasWhite/AudioShape/README.md

 In /dist, run setup.exe
 !!!
 If can't build, makesure react-scripts is NOT installed
 // HAD -> "react-scripts": "^5.0.1",

+# TODO

+1. Loading screens/indicators on everything.
+(Applying current effect combo, changing songs, etc.)
+2. Remove console logs on production build
+3. Watch the library directory for file changes so we don't need a manual refresh
+4. Themes
+5. Using remotely - server & remote
+6. Caching?
+7. Easy support for creating own themes
+8. Addon support
+   - Lyrics
+   - Themes?
+   - Youtube?
+   - Audio edit plugins
+9. Add ability to add image !
+WILL WRITE TO THAT FILE THEN
+10. lazy loading - 'react-window'
+11. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
+12. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
+13. Add tailwindCSS, it should reduce a lot of the duplicate CSS.
+Or not tailwindCSS but just cleanup the CSS.
+14. Videos tab.
+Just another songList but showing only mp4 files... or maybe just filter on songlist screen?
+15. Fix how Spotify songs are saved.
+Right now its doing extra stuff to get the artist.
+I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
+Maybe just use a callback?
+16. On spotify -> display if song/playlist is already downloaded
+17. What quality are the mp4s being downloaded at from youtube
+18. Remove the data-testid tags from the production builds: https://github.com/coderas/babel-plugin-jsx-remove-data-test-id
+19. Add a cleanup when the app first starts.
+To see if there were any songs that weren't somehow deleted

+999 Easy file/song sharing

+## BUGS

+1. Fixup all of the addEffect, runEffect stuff
+2. Queue display gets out of sync
+3. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
+4. In fullscreen view, the name changes before the song is loaded when using effects

 #### EFFECTS TO ADD